Joint Optimization of Multi-agent Memory System: Details of Experimental Settings

-\item MemoryBank \cite{memorybank} construct a human-like memory for LLMs that uses a forgetting curve to remember and forget information over time.
-Similarly, we implement it on the PersonaMem benchmark. \end{itemize} \textbf{RL-based memory:} \begin{itemize}[leftmargin=*] \item Mem1 \cite{mem1} proposes a reinforcement learning (RL) framework that empowers agents to conduct efficient multi-turn information retrieval and reasoning for query answering.
+\end{itemize} \textbf{RL-based memory:} \begin{itemize}[leftmargin=*] \item GAM \cite{GAM} introduces an agentic memory system with a memorizer for key information and a researcher for retrieval and integration at runtime, trained with reinforcement learning. \item Mem1 \cite{mem1} proposes a reinforcement learning (RL) framework that empowers agents to conduct efficient multi-turn information retrieval and reasoning for query answering.
 The optimized agents prioritize direct memory retrieval from history, rather than memory construction. \item Memory-R1 \cite{mem-r1} constructs a Memory Manager that learns optimal memory operations (ADD, UPDATE, DELETE) and an Answer Agent tasked with distilling relevant information from retrieved entries.
 Uniquely, the system is optimized via independent reinforcement learning (RL) in two stages: the Memory Manager is optimized first, followed by the Answer Agent. \end{itemize}